linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 of approximately  $300\%$  of the (base) money supply.
 Short of dollarization, this was considered about the most bulletproof peg around.

 Nonetheless, in late 1997 investors started to fear that Hong Kong might suffer the same fate as other Asian economies.
 Expecting a future depreciation of the Hong Kong dollar, they started to demand a currency premium.
-At its peak, the Hong Kong interest rate rose almost 20 percentage points per year above the U.S. interest rate in late October, and the spread exceeded 5 percentage points for over three weeks..
+At its peak, the Hong Kong interest rate rose almost 20 percentage points per year above the U.S. interest rate in late October, and the spread exceeded 5 percentage points for over three weeks.
 However, the expected depreciation never happened.
 The Hong Kong dollar's peg to the U.S. dollar survived.
 Investors may have been reasonable to fear a crisis and demand a premium beforehand (ex ante), but after the fact (ex post), these unrealized expectations became realized profits.
 As a result, there was a lot of money to be made from the carry trade for those willing to park their money in Hong Kong dollars during all the fuss.

 Should you always bet on a peg to hold in a crisis?
 No. Figure 22-5, panel (b), shows data for Argentina from 1991 to 2001.
 This includes the period of looming crisis for the Argentine economy in 2001, as the likelihood of default and depreciation grew.
 The country was in fiscal trouble with an ailing banking sector.
 It no longer had the ability to borrow in world capital markets and was about to be cut off from International Monetary Fund assistance.
 A recession was deepening.
 All of this was raising the pressure on the government to use monetary policy for purposes other than maintaining the peg.
 Investors began to demand a huge currency-plus-default premium on Argentine peso deposits to compensate them for the risk of a possible depreciation and/or banking crisis.
 Peso interest rates at one point were more than  $25\%$  above the U.S. interest rate.
 But in this case, investors' fears were justified: in December 2000 to January 2001 the Argentine government froze bank deposits, imposed capital controls, and the peg broke.
 The peso's value plummeted, and soon the exchange rate exceeded three pesos to the dollar, erasing more than two-thirds of the U.S. dollar value of peso deposits.
 In retrospect, the precrisis interest differentials had been too small: the carry traders who gambled and left their money in peso deposits eventually lost their shirts.